What Is A Business Insurance?

 Is business insurance mandatory?

-While business insurance is not legally mandatory in all cases, there are certain types of insurance that may be required by law or contractual obligations.
+While business insurance is not legally mandatory in all cases, certain types of insurance may be required by law or contractual obligations.
 For example, if you have employees, you are typically required to have workers’ compensation insurance to cover their medical expenses and lost wages in case of work-related injuries or illnesses.
 Auto liability insurance is also mandatory if your business owns or operates vehicles.

 How can I choose the right business insurance?